LenaSYS/XML_API/Assignment1_2020b.md

 * Reports with no code will be failed
 * Reports with code and no or very little text describing the code will be failed
 * Paste the (sparsely commented) code that you have written into the document and write a short paragraph of text (a few lines of text) that describes the idea behind the code
+* The report should contain at least one screenshot of your application

 ### The given application code